| |

 Bon Joseph, écoute moi (Good Joseph, listen at me) (Nicolas Chédeville),

-Allons, bergers, partons tous (Shepherds, Let’s All Go!), Christmas carol.
+Allons, bergers, partons tous (Shepherds, Let’s All Go!) or Quand Dieu naquit à Noël (When God Was Born at Christmas), carol.

-El Desembre congelat (The Cold December) or La Nit de Nadal (Christmas Night), Catalan Christmas carol.
+El Desembre congelat (The Cold December) or La Nit de Nadal (Christmas Eve), Catalan villancico (Christmas carol).

 Le Grand Projet (The Great Project).